 City Profiles are snapshots of the conditions in cities that have been affected by displacement and conflict.
 A comprehensive City Profile includes a) displacement and population profiles; b) population needs and their level of access to services, compared to the functionality and performance of services; c) an analysis of the stakeholders, conflict dynamics and risks; and d) an analysis of the urban governance and policy environment.
-This information is collected through qualitative and quantitative data collection, and will be tailored to the specific needs and requirements of local, humanitarian and development actors in each of the selected urban areas.
-While the information will be structured under a holistic urban analysis framework, a deep-dive into sectoral Information and analysis will be provided as needed.
+This information is collected through qualitative and quantitative data collection, and tailored to the specific needs and requirements of local, humanitarian and development actors in each of the selected urban areas.
+While the information is structured under a holistic urban analysis framework, a deep dive into sectoral information and analysis is provided as needed.